Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 G.T.’s has 2 grams of sugar per serving or 4 grams per 16oz bottle, whereas Kevita has 8 grams per serving or 16 grams per bottle.
 Kevita offers a sparkling probiotic drink with only one gram of sugar.

-It is recommended that you only drink 4 to 8 ounces of Kombucha in the beginning until your body assimilates to it, even though G.T.’s founder Dave says he drinks about a gallon and a half a day because he samples each batch.
+It is recommended that you only drink 4 to 8 ounces in the beginning until your body assimilates to it, even though G.T.’s founder Dave says he drinks about a gallon and a half a day because he samples each batch.
 I am still a fan of both brands and buy both when available.

 Kombucha is a drink you sip, not chug, and it usually takes me several hours to finish a bottle.